green-green-avk/AnotherTerm-docs/docs/installing-linux-under-proot.md

 that could be installed just by copy-paste of a short quick install snippet (see next section):
 * **Alpine** if you need it small: ≈15MB with `openssh-client` added (as of version 3.9);
 * **Debian** or **CentOS** if you need it comfortable with a big software repository.

+**One more note:** Please, don't hesitate to open new [issues](https://github.com/green-green-avk/AnotherTerm/issues){:target="_blank"}
+(there is no template just write as you wish) if something doesn't work as expected.
+Things are changing and new 3rd-party distributions could trigger some old god-forsaken bugs (mostly in **PRoot**).

 ## Making it quick: linuxcontainers.org to the rescue